mrshaw01/software-engineer/docs/transformer/1-attention-is-all-you-need.md

 - The weight matrix is **shared** between the two embedding layers (input and output) and the pre-softmax linear transformation.
 - In the embedding layers, weights are multiplied by $\sqrt{d_{model}}$.

+### 3.5 Positional Encoding

+Since the Transformer model does **not use recurrence or convolution**, it needs a way to capture the order of tokens in a sequence.
+To provide the model with information about token positions, the authors **add positional encodings** to the input embeddings at the bottom of both the encoder and decoder stacks.
+These positional encodings have the same dimension ($d_{model}$) as the embeddings, so they can be summed together.

+There are various ways to create positional encodings (both learned and fixed).
+In this work, the authors use **sine and cosine functions of different frequencies**:

+$$PE(pos, 2i)   = sin(\frac{pos}{10000^\frac{2i}{d_{model}}})$$
+$$PE(pos, 2i+1) = cos(\frac{pos}{10000^\frac{2i}{d_{model}}})$$

+- $pos$ is the position in the sequence.
+- $i$ is the dimension.
+- The wavelengths form a geometric progression, covering a wide range of positions.
+- This choice makes it easy for the model to learn to attend by relative positions, since $PE_{pos+k}$ can be represented as a linear function of $PE_{pos}$.

+The authors also tried using learned positional embeddings and found that both methods produced nearly identical results.
+They chose the sinusoidal version because it may help the model **extrapolate to sequence lengths longer than seen during training**.

+## 4. Why Self-Attention

+In this section, the authors compare different aspects of self-attention layers with recurrent and convolutional layers—methods commonly used to map one variable-length sequence of symbol representations $(x_1, ..., x_n)$ to another sequence of equal length $(z_1, ..., z_n)$, as in typical sequence transduction models.

+The motivation for using self-attention is based on three main considerations:

+1. **Total Computational Complexity per Layer:**
+   This measures the overall cost of computation for each layer type.

+2. **Parallelizability:**
+   This is assessed by the minimum number of sequential operations required.
+Highly parallelizable layers can be computed more efficiently.

+3. **Path Length Between Long-Range Dependencies:**
+   Learning long-range dependencies is a key challenge in many sequence transduction tasks.
+One important factor is the length of the paths that forward and backward signals must travel in the network.
+The shorter these paths between any two positions in the input and output, the easier it is to learn long-range dependencies.
+Therefore, the maximum path length between any two positions is compared across different architectures.

 The authors provide a table comparing self-attention, recurrent, and convolutional layers in terms of computational complexity, degree of parallelism, and path length for signal propagation:

 | Layer Type                  | Complexity per Layer     | Sequential Operations | Max Path Length |